Update: To see the current vegan offerings at Noodles & Company and other fast food establishments, check out this post.

 Recently the folks at Noodles and Company, a fast casual chain restaurant, contacted me about their vegan options.
-Started in Denver, Colorado, they now have hundreds of locations scattered across the U.S. I’d never visited one of their restaurants before, but I’d read positive things about them on The Vegan Crew.
+Started in Denver, Colorado, they now have hundreds of locations scattered across the U.S. I’d never visited one of their restaurants before, but I’d read positive things about them online.
 I took Noodles & Company up on a couple of free meals, and David and I headed to one of their locations earlier this week for dinner.

-Before dinner, I visited their website, where they’ve clearly laid out nutritional information, any notable allergens in each of the dishes, and this very helpful sorter, which shows, among other things, which dishes are vegan or vegan-izable.
-Of the many things on their menu, there are seven options for vegans (some that require modification) – Chinese chop salad, Indonesian peanut sauté, Japanese pan noodles, pasta fresca, penne rosa, spaghetti, and whole grain Tuscan linguine.
+Before dinner, I visited their website, where they’ve clearly laid out nutritional information.
+Of the many things on their menu, there are six options for vegans (some that require modification) – Indonesian peanut sauté, Japanese pan noodles, pasta fresca, penne rosa, spaghetti, and whole grain Tuscan linguine.
 Tofu can be added to any dish, and they use organic tofu, which I appreciate.

 When we arrived, I realized I hadn’t printed out the vegan options as I’d planned, but it was no worry.
 I asked at the counter for their nutrition information and was handed a laminated sheet with the same information that they have online – detailing which items work for various needs.
 David and I looked over our options, and one of the employees came out to see if we needed more help.
 David inquired about the Bangkok curry, and she looked through her sheet to see that there’s cow’s milk in the sauce and that’s why it’s not veganizable.
 I opted for the Indonesian peanut sauté with tofu and David had the pasta fresca with tofu.